cookec98/Indivisible-Arkansas-Statistics/Readme.md

   1. **Peer Evaluation:**** Our team will conduct peer evaluation as part of this project.**

-1.Policies for handling infractions of any of the obligations of this team contract: a.Infractions will be discussed among team members.
+1. Policies for handling infractions of any of the obligations of this team contract:
+  a.
+Infractions will be discussed among team members.
-2.Policies for handling persistent infractions: a.Frequent infractions will be discussed among team members with the advisor.
+2. Policies for handling persistent infractions:
+  a.
+Frequent infractions will be discussed among team members with the advisor.

 **H. Certification by team members:**